Top risk factors facing the insurance industry in 2026

 1. Compliance changes

 Regulatory dynamics in the insurance sector are never static.
-With each state presenting its unique set of rules and guidelines, companies often find themselves navigating a labyrinth of compliance mandates.
+With each state presenting its unique set of rules, companies often find themselves navigating a labyrinth of compliance mandates.

-The ever-changing nature of regulations necessitates that insurers both keep up with the latest updates and also forecast potential shifts to preemptively address them.
-Failing to do so can expose firms to hefty fines, legal action and an unwanted reputation.
+Compliance will continue being a moving target in 2026, and it means insurers must constantly keep up with and even forecast potential shifts to address them preemptively.
+Failing to do so can invite hefty fines, legal action and reputational damage.

 2. Cybersecurity threats